graft-community/docs/MaintenanceandServerHardeningguideforGraftSupernode_MultiSN_CommunityDebpackages.md

 ````
 #### Graft wallet commands:

-In the directory/folder you would like to sore the wallet in:
+In the directory/folder you would like to store the wallet in:
 ````
 graft-wallet-cli
 ````